When searching for that perfect puppy dog, there are numerous breeds to consider selecting, with each being unique and distinct in its own way.

 From an activity standpoint, the Boxerman enjoys long walks, visits to the dog park, strolling on the beach and playing fetch.

 Although it likes to exercise, it is also content with being a couch potato and laying around indoors with its people.
-This is a type of breed which would appeal to people who are laid back and relaxed.
+This is a type of breed that would appeal to people who are laid back and relaxed.

 - Boxerman – Before You Buy…